 Other tips on saving money with Avis

-Here are a couple of basic tips on car rental savings with National.
+Here are a couple of basic tips on car rental savings with Avis.

 - Register for Avis Preferred – The real benefits kick in when you get to Preferred Plus level but in past bookings, I’ve gotten expedited pick-up service with just the regular base level.
 Every bit helps to speed up the process and also spend less time interacting with sales representatives.

-- If possible, rent from in the city – For cities where it’s possible, those airport fees add up.
+- If possible, rent outside the airport – For cities where it’s possible, those airport fees add up.
 They sneakily call it something ambiguous which is why you’ll see Concession Recovery Fee (11.11% vs 10%) and Customer Facility Charge ($5/day).
 In parenthesis are examples of the fees at SLC airport.
 In this example you’re looking at $138.61 vs $69.17 in extra fees for a one-week rental.

 - Week rentals sometimes cheaper than 5 or 6 days – Discounts often kick in when you hit a full week so if you’re close to that, try getting a quote for 7 days.